 It doesn’t have to be organized, neat, or in order.
-Sometimes just a messy brain dump of everything weighing on our mind can help us sort through and make an actionable plan.
+Sometimes just a messy brain dump of everything weighing on our minds can help us sort through and make an actionable plan.

 Deadlines, to-dos, chores, tasks, assignments, phone calls, meetings, appointments, emails… dump them all right here.
 Get them out of your head and onto paper.

 19. Write a letter to yourself as though you are at the end of the week.

 Yes, you read that right.
 Write a letter to your current self as though you are already at the end of the week.
 In other words, write a letter from the future.

 If you are familiar with manifestation, this practice may be one you know of.
 Essentially, writing as though you have already achieved your goals and completed your tasks signifies to your brain that you are capable (which you are!).

 This can help motivate and inspire you to go after all your goals for the week.